 top of page

-For decades, my mother endured a marriage filled with tension and quiet hostility for twenty-five years that left deep emotional scars.
+For twenty-five years, my mother lived in a marriage full of tension and quiet hostility, leaving deep emotional scars.

 As a child, I couldn’t understand why my parents argued so often.
-My mother’s insecurities and my father’s avoidance only made the strain heavier.
+My mother’s insecurities and my father’s avoidance made every day heavier.

-Today, they are growing old beside each other, not with each other, speaking to the world yet holding silence between themselves.
+Today, they sit side by side, not together, speaking to the world but holding silence between themselves.

 Paperwork of divorce emphasizing peaceful resolution in high-conflict marriages.